SuperNEMO-DBD/brew/README.md

 image file or create a new one.

-# Extension Commands for `brew`
+# SuperNEMO Extension Commands for `brew`
-The following subcommands for `brew` are available once this repository is tapped
+The following subcommands for `brew` are available for SuperNEMO specific tasks.

 ## `snemo-doctor`
 Runs a series of checks on the system and installation, warning if anything may cause issues with installing or using packages.

-## `snemo-sh`
+## `snemo-shell`
-Starts a new shell session in which the environment is configured for using and developing the offline software.
+Starts a new shell session in which the environment is configured for using and developing the SuperNEMO software.
+It can also be used to run commands non-interactively.
+See `brew help snemo-shell` for additional information on thisbe used to run commands non-interactively.
+See `brew help snemo-shell` for additional information on this..

 ## `snemo-bootstrap`
 Installs the software stack from scratch into a clean Homebrew install.
-It will fail if any Formulae are already installed as it cannot guarantee a clean build otherwise.
+It may fail if any Formulae are already installed as it cannot guarantee a clean build otherwise.

 ## `snemo-update`